MarcusChok110/htn2021-frontend-challenge/README.md

     └───helpers
 ```

 The folder structure is mirrors React's status as a component-based library.
 Everything is kept modular so that it's easier to expand and test if needs arise in the future.
-In addition, I believe React programmers will find the structure intuitive because features of React are mapped to their corresponding folders, such as contexts for the Context API, reducers for functions using the useReducer hook, etc.
+In addition, I believe React programmers will find the structure intuitive because features of React are mapped to their corresponding folders, such as contexts for the Context API, reducer functions for the useReducer hook, etc.

 - Since React is component based, I made a components folder for reusable components that can appear across multiple pages.
   - The Form folder contain all components that relate to form controls, such as a TextField and Select inputs.